Ocean County, New Jersey: Train

 NJ Transit's (NJT) North Jersey Coast Line, which serves New York Penn Station and passes through Middlesex and Monmouth counties, offers service at the Bay Head and Point Pleasant Beach stations, located at the northernmost corner of the county.
-The Monmouth Ocean Middlesex Line is a passenger rail project proposed by NJT to serve he northern central part of the county.
+The Monmouth Ocean Middlesex Line is a passenger rail project proposed by NJT to serve the northern central part of the county.
 Southern Ocean County is also located about 25 miles from the Atlantic City Line, which provides service to Philadelphia.

 Bus

 NJ Transit

 Bus service is provided on NJ Transit bus routes 130, 132, 136, and 139 to and from Lakewood Bus Terminal on the U.S. Route 9 corridor.
 Expanded use Route 9 BBS (bus bypass shoulder lanes) is under study.
 Bus route 559 provides service along Route 9 between Lakewood and Pleasantville before continuing to Atlantic City.

 Bus route 137 provides service in three variants.
 One is a nonstop express between Toms River and New York City that operates seven days a week.
 The other two are rush hour only services, one operating along County Route 549 between Toms River and Brick Township before continuing onto New York City.
-The Other begins and ends in Lakewood, operating via County Line Road to the Brick park and ride before continuing to New York.
+The other begins and ends in Lakewood, operating via County Line Road to the Brick park and ride before continuing to New York.

 Bus route 67 operates between Toms River and Newark, providing service along County Route 549 between Toms River and Brick before continuing onto Lakewood and points north.
 Bus Route 317 crosses the county in an east–west fashion on its route between Philadelphia and Asbury Park.
 This route also provides service to Fort Dix, Camden, and other destinations.
 Bus route 319 makes a single stop in Toms River on its route between Atlantic City and New York.